Ananas and The Flatfish

 Supported using public funding by Arts Council England

-The title of the exhibition references another kind of exotic novelty, the South American fruit ananas, or pineapple.
-A staple food throughout South America, it was introduced to Europe in the 17th century and soon became an indicator of status and wealth, and part of the trappings of colonial power well into the 18th century.
+The title of the exhibition references the South American fruit ananas, or pineapple.
+A staple food throughout South America, it was first introduced to Europe in the 1493 by Christopher Columbus.
+In the 17th century it became an indicator of status and wealth in Britain, and part of the trappings of colonial power well into the 18th century.
 Bual’s nine bow-activated stringed instruments produce sound when fresh pineapple tops are spun over the strings.
 The performance by The Pineapple Orchestra was at Bristol’s Colston Hall (now the Bristol Beacon) in November 2018, at a point when the venue was undergoing its name-change.
 Recent activist events in the city have highlighted the complexities around the civic statuary of individuals who were involved in or engineers of the slave trade.
 In Bual’s treatment of this subject, she proposes a provocatively playful response, and one that is open to dialogue and discourse.

 Ananas and the Flatfish, Peer, London